monk-io/docs/docs/monkscript/yaml/runnables.md

 ### `affinity`

-Each runnable can contain affinity section.
+Each runnable can contain `affinity` section.
+It's used to determine runtime placement of the `runnable`.

-It uses to looking for a peer for starting on.
-If use `tag` it looks peers with same tag, `name` searches by name.
-If `resident` is true(false by default).
-It search free peer and bacome resident on it.(Other runnables can't take it to start).
-If `ignore-pressure` is true(false by default), it ignores pressures on node.
+Eiher `tag` or `name` can be specified, depending on the choice, Monk will place the runnable either on any of the nodes bearing the `tag`, or on a specific node named by `name`.

+If `resident` is `true` (`false` by default), Monk will search for an empty node and reserve it for the runnable in questions so that no other `runnable` will start on that node as long as the `runnable` in question is present.

+If `ignore-pressure` is `true` (`false` by default) Monk will ignore pressure and consider all nodes, even the busy ones for allocation.

 ```yaml linenums="1"
 affinity: